lucabarsellotti/awesome-open-vocabulary-semantic-segmentation/README.md

-# Open Vocabulary/Zero Shot Semantic Segmentation Papers
+# Open Vocabulary Semantic Segmentation Papers

 A curated list of resources on Open Vocabulary and Zero Shot Semantic Segmentation methods.